keejelo/EasyDialogBox/js/test/README.txt

    (The variable "bKeepAlive" will be obsolete, and mostly be removed in future versions)

--> Created a way to get elements inside and the dialogbox element itself, using these shorthand methods:
+-> Added a way to get elements inside and the dialogbox element itself, using these shorthand methods:

    myObj.el();              // using () blank, returns the dialog HTML element itself